slackhq/.github/profile/README.md

 &nbsp;

 At Slack, like most tech companies, we depend on open source software from all over the world to help us get things done.
-We're greatful to the open source community, the projects, and especially their maintainers who have allowed us to innovate and make our customers working lives a little bit more enjoyable.
+We're grateful to the open source community, the projects, and especially their maintainers who have allowed us to innovate and make our customers working lives a little bit more enjoyable.

 Listed within this GitHub org, you'll find a collection of things built by Slack, which we think folks may find helpful or inspiring.
 Our published projects cover a wide range of complexity, from [Nebula](https://github.com/slackhq/nebula), a scalable overlay networking tool, and [PanModal](https://github.com/slackhq/PanModal), a customizable presentation API for constructing modals on iOS, [Kaldb](https://github.com/slackhq/kaldb), for storing observability data, to a variety of tutorials and snippets to complement our engineering blog posts.